 Consistency is key to any website.
 If a website has different fonts and colors on each page, each page’s purpose becomes less clear.
 Inconsistency also makes it difficult to convey a brand image.
 Maintaining a website with large amounts of content requires clear administrative roles and a detailed digital style guide.

 If you’re proud of your brand, you want your entire website to reflect it.
 Apple’s website does just that—which is yet another reason it inspires so many small business owners.

 Let’s be real: Everyone wants a popular website.
 Sometimes clients “want a site like Apple’s” not because their brands or styles are similar, but because they want their website to generate new leads and grow their organization’s presence in the market.

 The Lesson: Be Yourself

-Who knows?
+Get this process right, and who knows?
 Maybe in a few years, a bunch of digital agencies will be writing blogs about your website!

 Getting Apple Web Design for Your Business

+Do you need a winning design for your site that captivates users the same way Apple’s does?
 At DBS, we have 20 years of experience designing and developing websites with the same level of quality and performance you expect from Apple’s website.